Misfit-138/OpenBSD-FiOS-and-IPv6-Demystified/README.md

 ```

 ### 3. Disable `resolvd`
-We want full control over DNS (to avoid using ISP DNS):
+If you want full control over DNS (to avoid using ISP DNS):

 ```sh
 rcctl stop resolvd